Bravetank/100-days-of-code/r1-log.md

 ### Day 9
 Still working on the Color Selector game but also did two FCC Algorithm challenges and started looking into D3 for the data visualisation part of the application.

+### Day 10
+Finally finished Color Selector game.
+Also tweaked some code in the main application I'm working on but needs more work.
+Updated Trello to detail what will need to be done but not scheduled this yet as now need to move onto JQuery to stay on track.